-We’re also big fans of the new Logitech Streamcam, which delivers smooth 60 frame-per-second video capture for streamers and YouTubers and has a variety of advanced software customization features.
-If you're one of the many Mixer streamers currently transitioning over to Facebook Gaming and want to make a splash on your new platform, this is the webcam to get.
+We’re also big fans of the Logitech Streamcam, which delivers smooth 60 frame-per-second video capture for streamers and YouTubers and has a variety of advanced software customization features.
+And if you want 4K, we recommend seeking out the higher-resolution Logitech Brio.

 It’s worth noting that webcams are in incredibly high-demand right now, so the best webcam for you right now just might be the one that major retailers are still carrying.

 There’s a reason you’ve probably seen the Logitech C920 in just about any conference room -- this is the best webcam you can buy overall.
 The C920 records sharp videos at 1080p and 30 frames per second, and has a wide 78-degree field of view that’s ideal for both solo conference calls and large meeting rooms.
 Its sleek black design is equally ideal for clipping to displays or attaching to tripods, and its companion software offers customizable backgrounds and avatars.